guoliveira/data-engineer-zoomcamp-project/README.md

 - BigQuery: for the project Data Warehouse;
 - Spark: for the transformation of raw data in refined data.

+## It is possible to see the developed data pipeline (high-level ETL/ELT process) of the project at [the following link.](pipeline.md)

-**All the general development steps made in this project are mention [here.](https://github.com/guoliveira/data-engineer-zoomcamp-project/blob/main/development_steps.md)**
+##All the general development steps made in this project are mention [here.](https://github.com/guoliveira/data-engineer-zoomcamp-project/blob/main/development_steps.md)